vinc3m1/1pa/README.md

 ## Usage
 1. run `1pa [~/Dropbox/path/to/1Password.opvault]`
-2. type `/` to search through *all fields*, and use arrow keys to choose an item.
+2. type `/` to search through *all fields* except passwords, and use arrow keys to choose an item.
 3. select an item to copy the password to clipboard